Navigating between pages without refreshing them is an incredibly important part of creating a seamless user experience in modern web applications.

 }

 With React Router v6, creating your first route is easier than ever.
-Using the Routes and Route components, you can map paths to components:
+Let’s take a look at both basic routes and a concept known as nested routes.

 import { Routes, Route } from ‘react-router-dom’;